Go to integrated search

 What Happens If One Party Claims They Did Not Understand the Agreement?

-If a party claims they did not understand the prenuptial agreement's terms or consequences, courts will examine whether that party had access to independent legal counsel, received a written explanation of the agreement, and had reasonable time to ask questions before signing.
-Courts are generally skeptical of such claims when the party had a lawyer and ample opportunity to review, but if evidence shows the agreement was presented only minutes before the ceremony with explicit pressure to sign, a court may find it unenforceable.
+If a party claims they did not understand the agreement's terms or consequences, courts will examine whether that party had access to independent legal representation, received a written explanation, and had reasonable time to ask questions before signing.
+Courts are generally skeptical of such claims when the party had an attorney and ample time to review.
+To protect against this challenge, each party should receive a written opinion letter from their own attorney confirming that they understood the agreement and signed voluntarily.
+Document the timeline carefully: exchanges of financial statements, draft reviews, and signatures should span weeks, not days.
+That documented record becomes critical evidence if enforceability is contested years later.

 Can a Prenuptial Agreement Be Modified or Voided after Marriage?